boyuan-li/Scikit-Learn-and-TensorFlow/README.md

 6. Decision trees
 7. Ensemble learning and random forests
 8. Dimentionality reduction
-9. Up and running with TensorFlow
+9. Unsupervised learning techniques
-10. Introduction to artificial neural networks
+10. Introduction to artificial neural networks with Keras
-11. Training deep neural nets
+11. Training deep neural networks
-12. Distributing TensorFlow across devices and servers
-13. Convolutional neural networks
+12. Custom models and training with TensorFlow
+13. Loading and preprocessing data with TensorFlow
-14. Recurrent neural networks
+14. Deep computer vision using convolutional neural networks
-15. Autoencoders
+15. Processing sequences using RNNs and CNNs
+16. Natural language processing with RNNs and Attention
+17. Representation learning and generative learning using autoenciders and GANs
-16. Reinforcement learning
+18. Reinforcement learning
+19. Training and deploying TensorFlow models at scale

+First review: 2018-12-20

+Second review: 2019-11-28